 My job every morning was to row out to the middle of the pond, pull up the cages full of fish that were floating in the pond, take each fish out of the cage and then weigh and measure it to see how well it was growing.

 On one memorable day, as I completed the measurements and reared back to toss the cage into the pond, my work badge caught on the wet, slimy rope that attached the cage to a float.
 The badge soared in a perfect arc up in the air and splashed down into the murky water, never to be seen again.

 Writing about STEM

-Seven years later, I took an abrupt leap from engineering to editing a technical magazine.
+Seven years later, I made an abrupt leap from engineering to editing a technical magazine.
 Almost overnight, I went from preparing project management charts for large government programs to writing and copyediting articles on lasers and fiber optics – still another type of STEM career.